Sunset Boulevard (musical): Broadway revivals

-Close reprised her performance as Norma Desmond in the first revival on Broadway.
+Close reprised her performance as Norma in the first revival on Broadway.
 Featuring a 40-piece onstage orchestra and a relatively minimalist set, the production began performances at the Palace Theatre on 2 February 2017 before opening officially on 9 February for a limited run, with tickets on sale through 25 June 2017.
 The cast featured Xavier as Joe, Dillon as Betty, and Johanson as Max, all reprising their roles from the 2016 London ENO production.
 Paul Schoeffler played DeMille.
 The 2017 Broadway revival was directed by Lonny Price.

 The 2023 West End revival transferred to Broadway for a limited run at the St. James Theatre, with previews from 28 September 2024 and an opening night on 20 October.
 It closed on 20 July 2025.
 Scherzinger reprised her role as Norma, with West End co-stars Francis as Joe, Thaxton as Max, and Young as Betty.
 In a six-minute sequence at the start of the second act, Joe walked through the backstage area of the theater, exited onto West 44th Street, and began to sing "Sunset Boulevard".
 As he sang, he strode down the street and through Shubert Alley, joined by the company before reentering the theater at the end of the song.
 A 25 ft LCD screen inside the theater followed the sequence live.
-Mandy Gonzalez played Norma Desmond at select performances once a week beginning 22 October 2024.
+Mandy Gonzalez played Norma at select performances once a week beginning 22 October 2024.
 Jordan Donica took over the role of Max on 10 June 2025.
 The revival was nominated for seven Tony Awards, winning three for Best Revival of a Musical, Best Actress in a Musical for Scherzinger and Best Lighting Design.